-The woman who feeds the pigeons by the open market was loaded up with three Jack Fulton bags of birdseed.
-She hid in the shadow of the architrave in the doorway of the lap dancing club until the man on the ride-on street sweeping machine had disappeared behind The Christian Fellowship building.
+6.30am: The woman who feeds the pigeons by the open market is loaded up with three Jack Fulton bags of birdseed.
+She hides in the shadow of the architrave of the lap dancing club until the man on the ride-on street sweeping machine has disappeared behind the Christian fellowship building.

-In the big new houses at Almondbury village, a drunk sounding woman was singing a repertoire of contemporary pop songs at high volume from an open first floor window.
+9am: In the big new houses, a drunk woman sings a repertoire of contemporary pop songs at high volume from an open first floor window.

-I spent five minutes searching for my van keys before I realised they were in my hand.
+11.45am: I spend five minutes searching for my van keys before I realise they're in my hand.